idx-labs/openstack-network-slicing/lab0/README.md

 ## How To Use This Document

-This is a step by setp document that shows the manual creation of a DevStack instance and Juniper router, and all the steps necessary to connect OpenStack to a Juniper router via a BGP session, and have OpenStack announce routes to the Juniper router.
+This is a step by step document that shows the manual creation of a DevStack instance and Juniper router, and all the actions necessary to connect OpenStack to a Juniper router via a BGP session, and have OpenStack announce routes to the Juniper router.

 Most of the commands are meant to be "cut and pasted" into terminal windows, either on the KVM node, the DevStack instance, or the Juniper router.